Skip to content

 I ran until there was sweat running down my face.

-General verbs, on the other hand, can have various complements placed after them.
+General verbs, on the other hand, can have various complements simply placed directly after them.

 他们商量了一个小时。(Tāmen shāngliang le yí gè xiǎo shí.)